schen13/Beer-Man/README.md

-## Pacman
+## Beer-Man

 ### Overview

-This rendition of Pac-man, called Beer-man will be a browser-based game made with Javascript and HTML Canvas.
-The user will guide Beer-man with the arrow keys to collect all beer on the map without colliding with any ghosts.
-Each beer he drinks will slow him down.
-Energy drink power-ups will allow Pacman to temporarily sober up, gaining the ability to eat ghosts for points and remove them from play for a short period of time.
-Each drinking and death event will trigger a sound effect.
+This rendition of Pac-Man, called Beer-Man, will be a browser-based game made with Javascript and HTML Canvas.
+The user will guide Beer-Man with the arrow keys to collect all beer on the map without colliding with any ghosts.
+The more beer he drinks, the slower he will become.
+Coffee power-ups will allow Beer-Man to gain a sobering boost of speed and wisdom, restoring his original velocity and gaining the ability to destroy ghosts for points.
+Each drinking and death event will trigger a sound effect with Web Audio API.

 ### MVP List
 Users should be able to:
-- [ ] Pick a custom color Beerman
 - [ ] Enjoy bug-free navigation of the map
 - [ ] Hear drinking and dying sounds as those events unfold
 - [ ] Start, pause, and reset the game at will